bigtreetech/docs/docs/Panda_RGB_Controller.md

 - How to Bind a Printer

-    - Tap `Scan` button.
-After a short wait, a pop-up will appear confirming that the scan was successful.
+    - Tap the `Scan` button; a pop-up will appear shortly to confirm a successful scan.

         <img src=img/PandaRGBController/en/printer_scan_ok.png width="300"/>

-    - Select the printer from the list.
-The printer's SN code and IP address will automatically fill in.
+    - Select your printer from the list, and its SN code and IP address will be automatically filled in.

         <img src=img/PandaRGBController/en/printer_list.png width="300"/>